-- Connect the AC adapter power cord to the AC adapter. - Connect the AC adapter to the DC power port on the right side of your computer. - Connect the AC adapter power cord to an AC outlet. - 4.
-Slide the cover latch in the direction of the arrows to open the LCD. - 5.
-Open the LCD panel to a comfortable viewing angle. - 6.
+- Connect the AC adapter power cord to the AC adapter. - Connect the AC adapter to the DC power port on the left side of your computer. - Connect the AC adapter power cord to an AC outlet. - 4.
+Open the LCD. - Open the LCD panel to a comfortable viewing angle. - 6.
 Press the power button to turn on the power.